 Part of the confusion is due to the fact that our original remotes were RF and did light visibly.
 The last RF remotes were shipped over 3 year ago.

 If your remote control isn't working as expected, we're 99% certain that one of these fixes will solve your problem.

 Do the lights turn on and off with the TV?

 Some manufacturers make this claim about their LED lights, however, this is false advertising at worst and misleading at best.
-The lights will turn on and off with the TV only on TVs that cut off power to the USB port when the TV is turned off.
+Bias lights plugged into a TV will turn on and off with the TV only on models that cut off power to the USB port when the TV is turned off.

 Don't all TVs do this?
 No, they don't.